shipgirlproject/Haruna/README.md

 Step 3: Run [`server.js`](https://github.com/deivu/haruna/blob/master/server.js)

-Step 4: Check [`client.js`](https://github.com/Deivu/Haruna/blob/master/examples/client.js) if you dont know how to make a simple HTTP request smh.
+Step 4: Check [`RequestWithoutWrapper.js`](https://github.com/Deivu/Haruna/blob/master/examples/RequestWithoutWrapper.js) if you dont know how to make a simple HTTP request smh.

 Step 5: If you think [`server.js`](https://github.com/deivu/haruna/blob/master/server.js) is not enough, then you should use your own parent process, or maybe running it on your bot (not recommended)

+Step 6: Read the [`examples`](https://github.com/Deivu/Haruna/tree/master/examples) so that you can see 2 ways to query your request to this api

 ## Support
 **We provide support for usage of this API in our Official Server [in HERE](https://discordapp.com/invite/FVqbtGu)**